 Big Data Trends 2020: Chief Data Officers (CDOs)

-Maybe it’s not a new technology, but it’s still a real trend, clearly visible in thousands of companies, especially in Europe.
+Maybe it’s not a new technology, but it’s still a real big data trend, clearly visible in thousands of companies, especially in Europe.
 The CDO is a corporate professional, who’s responsible for governance and utilization of information within a company, particularly through data processing, analysis, data mining, and other means.
 The need for the CDO’s, along with Chief Protection Officers (CPOs), emerged in Europe with the coming of the General Data Protection Regulation (GDPR) in May 2018.

 Currently, more and more companies decide to employ a CDO or a CPO.
 We can state that the GDPR has a significant influence on big data analytics because companies adapt to the more efficient and streamlined big data analytics solutions.
 Partly, as a result of this, according to the report from IBM, there would be as many as almost 3 million data science jobs available by the end of 2020.